 The bill, H.B.
 No. 95, introduces a new section, 171.0633, to the Health and Safety Code, which imposes restrictions on the sale or distribution of abortion-inducing drugs through Internet websites.
 Specifically, it prohibits individuals from selling or distributing these drugs for delivery to addresses in Texas unless they have obtained verification from a physician in the state who has prescribed the drug following an in-person medical examination.
-Additionally, the bill classifies violations of this new section as deceptive trade practices, which are actionable under existing business and commerce laws.
+Additionally, any violation of this new section is classified as a deceptive trade practice, which is actionable under existing business and commerce laws.

 Furthermore, the bill amends Section 171.065(a) to clarify that violations of the subchapter, excluding the newly added Section 171.0633, are considered state jail felonies.
 The provisions of Section 171.0633 will only apply to sales or distributions of abortion-inducing drugs that occur after the bill's effective date, which is set for the 91st day following the end of the legislative session.